yiphei/yif-AI/encoder_decoder_transformer/README.md

 </figure>

 This layer haves two inputs, one for the encoder and decoder, and two outputs, one for the encoder and decoder.
-The decoder and encoder latent representation interact only at the second attention block on the decoder side.
-Or, stated in pseudo-code, it is
+The decoder and encoder latent representations interact only at the second attention block on the decoder side.
+For a better exposition, this is the pseudocode

 ```
-def encoder_decoder_layer(encoder_x, decoder_x):
+def encoder_decoder_layer_forward(encoder_x, decoder_x):
+    # encoder block
     encoder_x = encoder_x + encoder_multi_attn_head(
         encoder_layer_norm_1(encoder_x)
     )
     encoder_x = encoder_x + encoder_feed_forward(encoder_layer_norm_2(encoder_x))

+    # decoder block
     decoder_x = decoder_x + decoder_multi_attn_head(
         decoder_layer_norm_1(decoder_x)
     )